jdfrankland/gemini/cmake/CMakeListsUtilities/README.md

   + any library or executable linking to our targets gets a full RPATH to allow it to find all the required shared libs

 ## GNUPackageInstallDirs
-Just an extension of GNUInstallDirs which adds 3 standard directories for installing project libraries, header files, and CMake package config files.
+Just an extension of GNUInstallDirs which adds project-specific directories for installing libraries, header files, data files and CMake package config files.
 The result depends on whether the current project is being built as a top-level project or a subproject of
 another: